 Probable Involuntary Resettlement Effects Yes No Not Known Possible Remarks Will the project include any physical construction work?
-Does the project include upgrading or rehabilitation of existing physical facilities? $\checkmark$ Are any project effects likely lead to loss of housing, other assets, resource use or incomes/livelihoods?
-To some extent.
+1 Does the project include upgrading or rehabilitation of existing physical facilities?
+V Are any project effects likely lead to loss of housing, other assets, resource use or incomes/livelihoods?
+1 To some extent.
 Is land acquisition likely to be necessary?
 Is the site for land acquisition known?
-Not Applicable Is the ownership status and current usage of the land known? $\checkmark$ Will easements be utilized within an existing Right of Way?
-Are there any non-titled people who live or earn their livelihood at the site or within the Right of Way?
+Not Applicable Is the ownership status and current usage of the land known? $\sqrt{}$ Will easements be utilized within an existing Right of Way?
+V Are there any non-titled people who live or earn their livelihood at the site or within the Right of Way?
 V Around 23 squatters who run business/APs will be affected.
 All of them are illegally occupying the ROW.
 They will be loosing the business and livelihood due to widening of the road.
 Will there be loss of housing?
 Will there be loss of agricultural plots?
 Will there be losses of crops, trees, and fixed assets?
 Will there be loss of businesses or enterprises?
-V Informal business run by illegal occupier in ROW Will there be loss of incomes and livelihoods?
-Will people lose access to facilities, services, or natural resources? $\checkmark$ Not Applicable Will any social or economic activities be affected by land use-related changes?
-If involuntary resettlement impacts are expected: • Are local laws and regulations compatible with ADB's Involuntary Resettlement policy? $\checkmark$ To some extent.
+1 Informal business run by illegal occupier in ROW Will there be loss of incomes and livelihoods?
+Will people lose access to facilities, services, or natural resources? \checkmark Not Applicable Will any social or economic activities be affected by land use-related changes? √ If involuntary resettlement impacts are expected: • Are local laws and regulations compatible with ADB's Involuntary Resettlement policy? √ To some extent.
 Will coordination between government agencies be required to deal with land acquisition?
-Not Applicable • Are there sufficient skilled staff in the Executing Agency for resettlement planning and implementation? $\checkmark$ Capacity building of the existing staff and recruitment of new staff is required. • Are training and capacity-building interventions required prior to resettlement planning and implementation?
-Before implementation capacity building through training is essential.
-Whenever possible, consider also any future subproj jects or investm ents.
+Not Applicable Are there sufficient skilled staff in the Executing Agency for resettlement planning and implementation? √ Capacity building of the existing staff and recruitment of new staff is required.
+Are training and capacity-building interventions required prior to resettlement planning and implementation?
+When we will be provided as the provided a √ Before implementation capacity building through training is essential.

+Whenever possible, consider also any future subprojects or investments.